According to Matthew 14:1-36

 district ruler: Lit., “tetrarch” (meaning “ruler over one fourth” of a province), a term applied to a minor district ruler or territorial prince ruling only with the approval of the Roman authorities.
 The tetrarchy of Herod Antipas consisted of Galilee and Perea.—Compare study note on Mr 6:14.

-John the Baptist: See study note on Mt 3:1.
+John the Baptist: See study notes on Mt 3:1.

 Herod: That is, Herod Antipas.—See Glossary.